 A peer reviewed maternity epilepsy toolkit1 designed to improve history taking, reduce risk, increase knowledge & awareness & provide a summary of a woman’s epilepsy management.
 Documentation starts at booking & continues throughout pregnancy & the postnatal period.
 Click PDF below to download as a four page double sided, colour document.
 It is intended that women with epilepsy have ownership of this toolkit and that it is stored within the maternity hand-held records.
 Click links on toolkit to download recommended resources.
-Copyright Kim Morley
+Copyright Kim Morley.

 This is an exciting time and feel reassured that most women's seizure control will remain the same during pregnancy.
 However, others may experience an increase in seizures, a change in seizure pattern or severity, or an improvement in seizure control.
 Therefore, it is important to see your GP following a positive pregnancy test in order a prompt assessment is made of your epilepsy and treatment.
 The GP will then refer you to a community midwife for your booking appointment and a Consultant Obstetrician specialising in fetal/maternal medicine.
 If you are already receiving care from an epilepsy specialist team please inform them that you are pregnant.
 If you are not under the care of a consultant neurologist/epilepsy specialist, a prompt assessment should be made of your epilepsy and treatment and an appropriate referral made (please download the maternity epilepsy toolkit, above).